Masala Milk Recipe (Masala Doodh)

-Masala Milk (Masala Doodh) is a traditional Indian drink made with milk, dried nuts and Indian spices.
-Make it using my easy recipe.
+Masala Milk (also known as Masala Doodh) is a traditional Indian beverage made with milk, dried nuts, and a blend of Indian spices.
+Make it in under 20 minutes using my easy recipe.

-If you like flavored milk, then try these too – Saffron Milk, Carrot Milk, and Badam Milk.
+If you enjoy flavored milk, try these options as well: Saffron Milk, Carrot Milk, and Badam Milk.

 Masala Doodh is one of the very few milk-based drinks that I enjoy.
 It has all my favorite Indian flavors – Nuts, saffron, cardamom, and sugar.

-In winter, I like to have a cup of this drink after breakfast.
+In winter, I enjoy sipping a cup of this drink after breakfast.
 Mohit and I sit on our porch, which overlooks the garden.
 That’s our 15 minutes of calm time before his office meetings start, and I am off to work.

-Since I drink it mostly every day in winter, I make a big batch of the powder and refrigerate it.
+Since I drink it mostly every day in winter, I make a big batch of the masala doodh powder and refrigerate it.
 It comes in very handy when making the drink.
-The ready drink can also be refrigerated for 4-5 days.
+The ready drink can also be refrigerated for 2-3 days.

 About Masala Milk

-Masala Milk (Masala Doodh) is a warm and comforting Indian drink.
-Milk is cooked along with dried nuts, saffron, cardamom, rose petals, and nutmeg and gets infused with all these delicious flavors making it a delight to sip on.
+Masala Milk (also known as Masala Doodh) is a warm and comforting Indian beverage.
+Milk is cooked along with dried nuts, saffron, cardamom, rose petals, and nutmeg, and infused with these delicious flavors, making it a delight to sip.

-Masala doodh is mostly made in winter as it gives warmth to the body.
+Masala doodh is typically made in winter, as it provides warmth to the body.
 It is also popularly made for the festival of Kojagiri Poornima in Maharashtra.

-You can also serve it as a side dish with your festive meals or drink it on a cold winter or monsoon day to warm the body and prevent from getting cold.
+You can also serve it as a side dish with your festive meals or drink it on a cold winter or monsoon day to warm the body and prevent getting a cold.

 Ingredients

-If you want to make vegan masala milk, then replace the dairy milk with any plant-based milk such as almond milk, soy milk, or oat milk.
+To make vegan masala milk, simply replace the dairy milk with a plant-based alternative, such as almond milk, soy milk, or oat milk.

-Nuts – This milk has a nice crunch from dried nuts such as almonds, pistachios, and cashew nuts.
+Nuts – This milk has a nice crunch from dried nuts, such as almonds, pistachios, and cashews.

-You can adjust the Sugar according to your taste.
+Sugar – You can adjust the sugar according to your taste.
 Sugar can also be replaced with maple syrup, honey, or sugar-free options such as stevia or monk fruit.

 You can also use date puree as a natural sweetener.

-Saffron gives the dish a beautiful yellow-orange color and enhance its rich taste.
+Saffron lends the dish a beautiful yellow-orange hue and amplifies its rich flavor.

-Milk Powder is optional but highly recommended as it makes the drink slightly thick and creamy.
+Milk Powder is optional but highly recommended, as it makes the drink slightly thicker and creamier.

 Others – You will also need chirongi, fennel seeds (saunf), dried rose petals, green cardamom powder, turmeric powder, black pepper powder, kewda essence, and nutmeg powder (jaiphal powder).